Transition from Open Funder Registry to ROR

 Get a CSV file of all Funder ID to ROR ID mappings

-- Get the latest copy of the ROR Data dump from Zenodo at https://zenodo.org/doi/10.5281/zenodo.6347574 and download and unzip the .zip file.
-The provided CSV will show mappings between ROR IDs and, where available, one or more Funder IDs in the
+To get a CSV file of Funder ID to ROR ID mappings, retrieve the latest copy of the ROR Data dump from Zenodo at https://zenodo.org/doi/10.5281/zenodo.6347574 and download and unzip the .zip file.
+The provided CSV will show mappings between ROR IDs and, where available, one or more Funder IDs in the external_ids.all field.
+Remember that one ROR ID can have multiple corresponding Funder IDs.
+When this is the case, the preferred match is stored in the field external_ids.preferred.

 Map a custom list of Funder IDs to ROR IDs